QUOTES-Cricket-Key statements from Rafiq's testimony at the DCMS panel | Sports-Games

 QUOTES-Cricket-Key statements from Rafiq's testimony at the DCMS panel

-A lot of players called Gary things that were completely out of order, but it was such a norm that no one said anything."
-ON BEING FORCED TO DRINK ALCOHOL AGED 15 "My first incident of drinking, I was 15, I got pinned down at my local cricket club and had red wine poured down my throat.
+The following are key statements from former Yorkshire player Azeem Rafiq and the others questioned during his testimony to the parliamentary Digital, Culture, Media and Sport (DCMS) panel on Tuesday on the racism he encountered at the county team: ON RACIAL SLURS "From early on there was a lot of 'You lot sit over there near the toilets'.

-The following are key statements from former Yorkshire player Azeem Rafiq's testimony https://www.reuters.com/lifestyle/sports/asian-heritage-cricketers-insulted-humiliated-yorkshire-rafiq-says-2021-11-16 to the parliamentary Digital, Culture, Media and Sport (DCMS) panel on Tuesday on the racism he encountered at the county team:
+The following are key statements from former Yorkshire player Azeem Rafiq and the others questioned during his testimony to the parliamentary Digital, Culture, Media and Sport (DCMS) panel on Tuesday on the racism he encountered at the county team:

 ON RACIAL SLURS "From early on there was a lot of 'You lot sit over there near the toilets'.
 The word 'Paki' was used constantly, no one ever stamped it out.
 All I wanted to do was play cricket."